greenwaltc/kellogg-music-match/pulumi/README.md

-# Kellogg Music Match - Kubernetes Deployment
+# Affyne - Kubernetes Deployment

-This Pulumi program deploys the Kellogg Music Match application to a Kubernetes cluster with consolidated database schema, enhanced Kellogg student features, and scientific similarity calculations.
+This Pulumi program deploys the Affyne application to a Kubernetes cluster with consolidated database schema, enhanced Kellogg student features, and scientific similarity calculations.

 ## Prerequisites